dotnet/vscode-csharp/debugger-launchjson.md

 Visual Studio Code generates a launch.json with almost all of the required information.
 If your workspace has only one launchable project, the C# extension will offer to automatically generate this file.
-If you missed this prompt, you can force the generation by executing the command `.NET: Generate Assets for Build and Debug` from the VS Code command pallet.
+If you missed this prompt, you can force the generation by executing the command `.NET: Generate Assets for Build and Debug` from the VS Code command palette.
 The generated file contains two sections.
 One that configures debugging for launch and a second that configures debugging for attach.

 If you have more than one launchable project, then you will need to modify your launch.json file by hand.